 Greater New Orleans Foundation (919 St. Charles Ave.)Apply Here

-Across southeastern Louisiana – through our cities and towns and parishes – are passionate leaders ready to elevate their skills, perspectives, and networks to become the region’s next executive and senior leaders.
-Emerging Leaders provides an opportunity to level up in leadership.
+Across southeastern Louisiana – throughout our cities, towns, and parishes – passionate leaders are ready to elevate their skills, perspectives, and networks to become the region’s next nonprofit executive and senior leaders.
+Emerging Leaders provides an opportunity for those leaders to level up their leadership.

-Because we acknowledge there is a racial leadership gap in the greater New Orleans area, Emerging Leaders will center Black and Indigenous leaders and other leaders of color (BIPOC leaders) in this learning community and affirm their strengths, their experiences, and the unique challenges they face.
-The content and facilitation of this program will also be rooted in an analysis of justice, power, and equity.
+Because we acknowledge there is a racial leadership gap in the greater New Orleans area like there is in many regions across the country, Emerging Leaders centers Black and Indigenous leaders and other leaders of color (BIPOC leaders) in this learning community and affirms their strengths, experiences, and the unique challenges they face.
+The content and facilitation of this program is rooted in an analysis of justice, power, and equity.

 Program Components and Schedule

 Emerging Leaders is an in-person, cohort-based experience.
-Program sessions will take place over eight months and include five full-day training sessions and two networking opportunities.
-Please see the schedule and session topics below:
+Program sessions will take place over six months and include six full-day training sessions and one day of networking.
+Please see the schedule and session topics for the coming months below:

-The program also requires engagement on an online platform, where session materials will be distributed and opportunities for community dialogue and resource sharing will exist.
-All cohort members will have access to individualized coaching sessions.
+Session materials will be distributed online, and opportunities for community dialogue and resource-sharing are available.
+All cohort members will have access to individualized coaching sessions in February and March.